learning-at-home/hivemind/examples/albert/README.md

 To join the collaboration with a GPU trainer,

-- Install the same dependencies (without `wandb` and `whatsmyip`), download the data and unpack it to the experiment folder;
+- Install the same dependencies (without `wandb` and `requests`), download the data and unpack it to the experiment folder;
 - If necessary, specify paths: `--dataset_path ./path/to/unpacked/data --tokenizer ./path/to/tokenizer/config`
   (see [default paths](./arguments.py#L117-L134) for reference)